 Which finance costs are not tax-deductible?

-- You cannot claim for any personal finance costs, even if you’ve used a personal loan to help fund the business.
+- You cannot claim any personal finance costs, even if you’ve used a personal loan to help fund the business.

 - All finance agreements must be in the company name (see below).